EL DORADO COUNTY VETERANS

 Each autumn, Snowline Hospice Thrift Stores honor veterans by holding a "True Up" sale in which the difference between the sale price and rounding up to the next dollar is donated to help El Dorado County veterans.
 Called "Salute to Valor" the sale raises funds to help vets study at local colleges and trade schools, provide chaplaincy services to veterans in law enforcement, and otherwise help veterans in need.

-CAPT PAUL JACOBS FUND
+CAPTAIN PAUL JACOBS FUND